peter88213/aeon2obsidian/docs/index.md

 aeon2obsidian.py Sourcefile

 positional arguments:
-  Sourcefile  The path of the .aeon or .csv file.
+  Sourcefile  The path of the .aeonzip file.

 ```

-You can also drag an *.aeon* file and drop it on the *aeon2obsidian.py* icon.
+You can also drag an *.aeonzip* file and drop it on the *aeon2obsidian.py* icon.

 The created Markdown files are placed in a subfolder, named after the *aeon* project.